a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 	1. It is not clear who is the best player (If one is at left)
 	2. Example: C -> A -> B -> D -> E
 7. Hamiltonian path: Path that goes around the graph and covers each vertex exactly once
+	1. Definition: A directed hamiltonian path is a directed walk that visits every vertex exactly once.
+	2. Theorem: Every tournament graph contains a directed Hamiltonian path
+		1. Proof: By induction on n

 ## Lec 11 ##
 ## Lec 12 ##